Kadathanadan Ambadi

 Kadathanadan Ambadi is a 1990 Indian Malayalam-language sword and sorcery film directed by Priyadarshan and written by Cochin Haneefa.
 It is a sequel to the 1964 film Thacholi Othenan and the 1970 film Othenente Makan.
-The film star Mohanlal in the title role, along with Prem Nazir, Swapna, and Raadhu.
-A few shots from Thacholi Othenan was shown in this film.
+The film stars Mohanlal in the title role, along with Prem Nazir, Swapna, and Raadhu.
+A few shots from Thacholi Othenan were shown in this film.
 Kadathanadan Ambadi was released after the death of Prem Nazir.

 Plot

 The movie is based on Kerala's traditional Vadakkanpattu (The Northern Ballad Folklore).
 The fictional story is about Kadathanadan Ambadi who wants to avenge his father - Thacholi Manikoth Othenan Kuruppu's death and retrieve the sacred sword Bhadravaal and Sacred Thread, which were missing since the death of Thacholi Othenan.

 Kadathanadan Ambadi, along with his Mentor-Martial arts Guru sets out investigating the mysterious disappearance of the sword.
 They suspect a Muslim Manager of their household who went missing since that day.
 While searching, they reached a kingdom, whose ruler was a mysterious Black Magician called Kowliya.
 The Magician Ruler Kowliya used to send his eagle to search for each's day beautiful lady, to be sacrificed each day for strengthening the King.
 In that process, the eagle settled on a house whose lady's marriage was fixed on that day.
 The soldiers dragged the girl and brought her to the sacrifice pit, only to be saved by Ambadi, who killed the King.